billpottle/csvmerger/README.md

 **Instructions:**

-1) Windows users can download the files in the dist folder and then click on main.py to run
+1) Windows users can download the files in the dist folder and then click on main.exe to run.
+No installation is required

 or